 - Lowers internal chemical reaction potential

 For industries like food and beverage, healthcare and pharmaceutical manufacturing, this extra application is a smart, preventive measure that can assure redundant antimicrobial protection, even if the antimicrobial concrete coating or topping cracks, or expansion joint treatments fail due to building shift or concrete expansion.
-Specifically, in the food & beverage processing industry, this fits in very well with FSMA (Food Safety Modernization Act) and HACCP (Hazard Analysis and Critical Control Points) protocols.
+Specifically, in the food & beverage processing industry, this fits in very well with FSMA (Food Safety Modernization Act) and HACCP (Hazard Analysis and Critical Control Points) protocols that make for food safe flooring.

 Is contamination a hot-button topic in your food facility?
 Want to learn more about protecting your building envelope?
 Click here to access our multimedia kit: “Effectively Control Floor & Wall Contamination”